maunovaha/CppBuutti/Exercises/Homework/Homework_01/README.md

 ## Exercise 6

 > Do a program that calculates the area of the following structure.
-(No image provided, but basically it is a 3/4 of a circle, square and triangle combined) when the radius of the circle, the width of the square, and the length of the triangle are 2cm, respectively.
+(No image provided, but basically it is a 3/4 of a circle, square and triangle combined) when the radius of the circle, the width of the square, and the length of the triangle is 2cm, respectively.

 ```cpp
 #include <iostream>